PlotPyStack/PythonQwt/doc/overview.rst

       thanks to the `QtConcurrent` and `QFuture` Qt features which are currently not supported by PyQt.

-    - As a consequence the following API is not supported in `python-qwt`:
+    - As a consequence the following API is not supported in `PythonQwt`:
         - `QwtPlotItem.renderThreadCount`
         - `QwtPlotItem.setRenderThreadCount`
         - option `numThreads` in `QwtPointMapper.toImage`